Karthik-gorapalli/git-hub-terminal/README.md

 Model evaluation using accuracy, confusion matrix, and ROC curve

 🧪 Dataset:
-The dataset was sourced from [Kaggle / Clinical Dataset]
+The dataset was sourced from Kaggle.

 Includes clinical, hormonal, and demographic features of women